Mortgage rates fall back below 3 percent

 The survey is based on home purchase mortgages, which means rates for refinances may be higher.
 The price adjustment for refinance transactions that went into effect in December is adding to the cost.
 The adjustment, which applies to all Fannie Mae and Freddie Mac refinances, is 0.5 percent of the loan amount.
 That works out to $1,500 on a $300,000 loan.

 The 15-year fixed-rate average fell to 2.29 percent with an average 0.6 point.
 It was 2.35 percent a week ago and 2.86 percent a year ago.
-The five-year adjustable rate average slipped to 2.83 percent with an average 0.3 point.
+The five-year adjustable rate average edged up to 2.83 percent with an average 0.3 point.
 It was 2.8 percent a week ago and 3.28 percent a year ago.

 “The Freddie Mac interest rate for a 30-year loan slid again this week,” said Danielle Hale, chief economist at Realtor.com.
 “Long-term bond rates, which shifted from a gradual climb to an accelerated one in early 2021, have done an about-face since mid-March due to the [Federal Reserve’s] patient approach to monetary policy.
 This has given investors confidence that the Fed won’t push rates up too quickly.”